wzulfikar/lifelog/draft/interpersonal_communication.md

 - Noise
 - Feedback

->**Linguistic determinism**: Theory that describes how user of language determines or influences thoughts and perceptions
+>**Linguistic Determinism**: Theory that describes how user of language determines or influences thoughts and perceptions

+>**Linguistic Relativity**: Theory that each language includes some unique features that are not found in other languages